George Hugh Niederauer: Early life

+Priesthood

+Niederauer was ordained to the priesthood for the Archdiocese of Los Angeles at St. Vibiana Cathedral in Los Angelese on April 30, 1962 by Cardinal James Francis Aloysius McIntyre.
+The Vatican elevated Niederauer to the rank of honorary prelate of his holiness in 1984.
+Niederauer served as rector of St. John's Seminary in Camarillo from 1987 to 1992.

+Bishop of Salt Lake City

-Niederauer was ordained to the priesthood on April 30, 1962.
-He was raised to the rank of Honorary Prelate of His Holiness in 1984.
-Niederauer served as Rector of St. John’s Seminary in Camarillo from 1987 to 1992.
-He was appointed the eighth Bishop of Salt Lake City by Pope John Paul II on November 3, 1994.
-Niederauer received his episcopal consecration on January 25, 1995, from Cardinal Roger Mahony, with Archbishop William Levada and Bishop Tod David Brown serving as co-consecrators.
-As bishop he was seen as "the most approachable of persons and one whose homilies were almost magical in their ability to make potentially difficult Scripture passages and theological concepts comprehensible and applicable – even inspiring – in our daily lives."
+Niederauer was appointed the eighth bishop of Salt Lake City by Pope John Paul II on November 3, 1994.
+Niederauer received his episcopal consecration at the Cathedral of the Madeleine in Salt Lake City, Utah, on January 25, 1995, from Cardinal Roger Mahony, with Archbishop William Levada and Bishop Tod David Brown serving as co-consecrators.
+In a 2013 article, Gary Topping described Niederauer as; "the most approachable of persons and one whose homilies were almost magical in their ability to make potentially difficult Scripture passages and theological concepts comprehensible and applicable – even inspiring – in our daily lives."

+Archbishop of San Francisco
-On December 15, 2005, Pope Benedict XVI named him to succeed William Levada as the eighth Metropolitan Archbishop of San Francisco, following Levada's appointment to Pope Benedict's former post of Prefect of the Congregation of the Doctrine of the Faith in the Roman Curia.
-Archbishop Niederauer was the chairman of the United States Conference of Catholic Bishops Committee on Communication, and a member of the Pontifical Council for Social Communications.

-On August 29, 2011, Niederauer underwent emergency double by-pass heart surgery.
+On December 15, 2005, Pope Benedict XVI named Niederauer as archbishop of San Francisco.
+Niederauer was the chairman of the United States Conference of Catholic Bishops Committee on Communication, and a member of the Pontifical Council for Social Communications.On 2011, Niederauer underwent emergency double bypass cardiac surgery.

-On July 27, 2012, the apostolic nuncio to the United States announced that the Holy See had accepted Niederauer's letter of resignation, and Salvatore J. Cordileone was appointed the Archbishop-elect of San Francisco.
-On that day, the see of San Francisco became vacant, and Niederauer attained the title Archbishop Emeritus.
+Retirement and death

+On July 27, 2012, Niederauer resigned as archbishop of San Francisco.
+Niederauer died in San Raphael, California, on May 2, 2017, at age 80.

 Views

-Support of Proposition 8
+Same sex marriage

-In 2008, Archbishop Niederauer campaigned in favor of California's Proposition 8, a ballot measure to recognize heterosexual marriage as the only valid marriage within California.
-Niederauer claims to have been instrumental in forging alliances between Catholics and Mormons to support the measure.
+In 2008, Niederauer campaigned in favor of California's Proposition 8, a ballot measure to recognize heterosexual marriage as the only valid form of marriage.
+Niederauer claimed to have been instrumental in forging alliances between Catholics and Mormons to support the measure.
 Wrote the San Francisco Chronicle, "Niederauer drew in the Church of Jesus Christ of Latter-day Saints and proved to be a critical move in building a multi-religious coalition—the backbone of the fundraising, organizing and voting support for the successful ballot measure.
 By bringing together Mormons and Catholics, Niederauer would align the two most powerful religious institutions in the Prop.
 8 battle."

 Films

-The archbishop said that he had seen Brokeback Mountain, making him the first senior American cleric to state that he has viewed the film.
-When asked for his reaction he said that "I thought it was very powerful, and I probably had a different take on it than a lot of people did....
+In 2006, Niederauer said in an interview that he had seen the 2005 film Brokeback Mountain, and gave this analysis of it;"I thought it was very powerful, and I probably had a different take on it than a lot of people did....
 It was a story not only about the relationship between the two principal characters, but very much a cluster of relationships...
 And I think in all of that one of the lessons is the destructiveness of not being honest with yourself, and not being honest with other people – and not being faithful, trying to live a double life, and what that does to each of the lives you try to live."